-1. Open "my Horse's Tale Bubble Notes" if it isn't already open.

-If you do not have this document, find and Copy "Horse's Tale Bubble Notes" from the "Sample Documents" folder.
-Rename and then Open it.

-2. Scroll through the document and find the word "myself" at the end of the first paragraph.
+- 1. Open "my Horse's Tale Bubble Notes" if it isn't already open. - If you do not have this document, open "Horse's Tale Bubble Notes."
+From the File menu, choose Save As and rename the file to "my Horse's Tale Bubble Notes." - 2.
+Scroll through the document and find the word "myself" at the end of the first paragraph.